artsy/guides/guides/Retrospectives.md

 __Format__
 There are dozens of retrospective formats in Agile [Retrospectives](https://www.amazon.com/Agile-Retrospectives-Making-Teams-Great/dp/0977616649) or [online](http://retrospectivewiki.org/index.php?title=Retrospective_Plans).
 The most commonly used one is called “Glad, Sad, Mad.”
-According to Retrospectivewiki.org, this format is described as follows:
+According to [Retrospectivewiki](http://retrospectivewiki.org/index.php?title=Agile_Retrospective_Resource_Wiki), this format is described as follows:

- >Issues, changes or observations made during a sprint are listed by all participants and then categorized as either Glad, Sad or Mad.
+ > Issues, changes or observations made during a sprint are listed by all participants and then categorized as either Glad, Sad or Mad.
 These broadly represent positive notes about the sprint/team, negative notes about the sprint/team, and “gripes” (which are often more broad than just actions of the team), respectively.
 Participants then vote on the issues to be discussed and the issues are then discussed from highest to lowest number of votes until all issues have been discussed or there is no time remaining.

 1. Everyone gather in a room or zoom call (or both). _*_